alaust-dev/FrostBlossomMC/README.md

 # FrostBlossomMC
-A Minecraft plugin framework to apply new items to the game
+FrostBlossomMC is a Minecraft plugin framework that enables developers to add new items to the game.
+It provides a comprehensive set of tools and APIs to create custom items that can be easily integrated into the game.
+These items can range from more complex items like weapons or tools with unique properties or purely cosmetic effects.
+FrostBlossomMC is designed specifically for adding new items to the game and does not support any other type of modification to the game.